fortinet-fortisoar/solution-pack-fortinet-advisor/docs/advanced-usage.md

 ## How to restrict access to FortiAI?

-To restrict access to FortiAU by specifying the teams that are authorized to use the OpenAI connector, perform the following steps:
+To restrict access to FortiAI by specifying the teams that are authorized to use the OpenAI connector, perform the following steps:

 1. To limit access, open the OpenAI configuration, mark its **Visibility** as **Private**, and then click the **Ownership** icon:
    ![OpenAI Connection configuration dialog - Ownership icon](../docs/res/rbac_openai.png)